Tourism in Zimbabwe

 Zimbabwe boasts several tourist attractions, located in almost every region of the country.
 Before the economic changes, much of the tourism for these locations came to the Zimbabwean side but now Zambia benefits from the tourism.
 The Victoria Falls National Park is also a tourist attraction and is one of the eight main National Parks in Zimbabwe, largest of which is Hwange National Park.
-Zimbabwe is home to one of the Seven Natural Wonders of the World, the Victoria Falls, an attraction that pulls thousands of visitors for the famous Victoria Falls tour.
+Zimbabwe is home to one of the Seven Natural Wonders of the World, the Victoria Falls.